neilsf/xcb-ext-joystick/README.md

 # XC=BASIC Joystick extension

-Joystick extension for XC=BASIC.
+This extension provides convenience functions to query the state of joysticks.
 Requires XC=BASIC version 2.2 or higher.

-This extension provides convenience functions to query the state of joysticks.

 ## Usage